ffilz/nfs-ganesha/src/doc/man/ganesha-core-config.rst

 NSM_Port (uint16, range 0 to UINT16_MAX, default 0)
     Port number used by NSM Protocol.

+PMAP_Port (uint16, range 0 to UINT16_MAX, default 111)
+    Port number used by PORTMAP/RPCBIND Protocol.

 Rquota_Port (uint16, range 0 to UINT16_MAX, default 875)
     Port number used by Rquota Protocol.